Leonardo-Boss/suckless-site/dwm.suckless.org/patches/keycode.md

 Keycode
 ========
 With this patch, handling key input is done with keycodes instead of keysyms.
-This way, input is keyboard layout independant (adapt config.h to your keyboard using for exemple xev).
+This way, input is independent from keyboard layout (you can get keycodes using xev to adapt config.h)

 Download
 --------